 |Hispanic or Latino||1,521|

-International Relations appeals to people across the globe.
+Americans aren’t the only ones with an interest in International Relations.
 About 8.7% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 How Much Do International Relations & Security Majors Make?

 According to 2017-2018 data from the U.S. Department of Education, students who graduated with a bachelor’s degree in international relations have a median salary of $32,200 during the early years of their career.
 During this timeframe, most salaries fell between $26,900 (25th percentile) and $37,500 (75th percentile).